 There is no greater gift a writer could give to their own people than a story.
 Fiona Farrell’s book The villa at the edge of the empire was nominated as one of the best non-fiction books of the year (NZ Book Awards) – a nomination which is entirely and unquestionably deserved.
 But The Villa is much more than magnificently and subtly narrated story about the Christchurch earthquakes.
-It is a precious tribute to the Christchurch community, its individuals and every human being ever effected by an earthquake.
+It is a precious tribute to the Christchurch community, its individuals and every human being ever affected by an earthquake.

 Talking to Fiona is as much a pleasure as reading her books.
 I was very lucky to spend a rainy afternoon with her, talking about earthquakes, writing and other things that make us human.